How Virgin Money Giving holds and uses information about you.

 These are the main ways we'll use your personal information (and the reasons for doing so):

 To combat the threats posed to our society by terrorism and money-laundering and to avoid losses caused by financial crime such as fraud.
-We may use information about you for the purpose of preventing, detecting and prosecuting financial crime and the funding of terrorism.
-(Legal obligation)
+We may use information about you (including information about criminal proceedings) for the purpose of preventing, detecting and prosecuting financial crime and the funding of terrorism.
+(Legal obligation/Legitimate interest).
+This may include collecting information that the law regards as being in a special category because of its sensitivity to you (including, racial or ethnic origin, religious or philosophical beliefs, trade union membership) and/or information about criminal convictions and offences.
+We will only use this kind of information where the processing is in the in the public interest and for the following purposes:

 To run our business in a correct and commercially sensible way and to comply with our legal and regulatory responsibilities, we may use the information about you to help us do this, e.g. to analyse the performance of our marketing, products and any trends or behaviours.
 (Legitimate interest)